 Bright, indirect light is best for Heliconia, as too little light will result in slowed growth and an absence of flowers.
 Those grown in darker locations will need to be watered far less than those in brighter spots.
-Always dust the leaves if the specimen situated in a shady spot to increase its light-capturing efficiency.
+Always dust the leaves if the specimen situated in a shady area to increase its light-capturing efficiency.

 Dust the leaves regularly.
 Although this isn't too much of an issue, a build-up of dust particles can clog up the plant's pores, causing lowered light capturing-efficiency.
 Wipe the topsides of the leaves down once a month to keep levels down and improve growing conditions.

-15°C - 24°C (59° - 75°F).
+15° - 24°C (59° - 75°F).

 Remove yellowed or dying leaves and plant debris to encourage better growth and improve the all-round appearance.
 Pruning must be done with clean scissors or shears to reduce the chance of bacterial and fungal diseases; remember to make clean incisions as too much damage can shock the plant.

 This genus is classified as poisonous.
 If parts of the plants are eaten, vomiting, nausea and a loss of appetite may occur.
-Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.
+Consumption of large quantities must be dealt with quickly - acquire medical assistance for further information.